greenhub-project/batteryhub/.github/CONTRIBUTING.md

   Where `name` is a short description of the fix/feature of the respective branch.

+## Development Setup

+You will need [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Android SDK](https://developer.android.com/studio/#downloads).
+Alternatively you can use Docker (refer to [these instructions](/README.md#docker)) if you don't want to install the Android SDK on your machine.

+### Committing Changes

+Commit messages should follow the [commit message convention](COMMIT_CONVENTION.md).

 ## Semantic Versioning

 BatteryHub follows [semantic versioning](http://semver.org/).
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.
 When we make breaking changes.